aykut4/brainfck-interpreter-compiler/README.md

 ```
 ## Use

-Once it has been built and the jar file exists, you can use the `bf` and `bfc` commands:
+Once it's built and the jar file exists, you can use the `bf` and `bfc` commands:
 ```
 Usage: ./bf [-m SIZE] [-n] <input>
-! the order of the options matters
+! the order of the options matter

 ./bf examples/hello.bf
 ./bf -m 65536 examples/hello.bf